Abiatm/Hospitality_Industry-Hotel_Management/README.md

 - Suite has the highest revenue
 - Deluxe has the second highest revenue even though is not the among the top one most booked
 ### RECOMMENDATIONS
-- More maintenance allocation  and attractive features should be done to suite type of roomas it generate the highest revenue
+- More maintenance allocation  and attractive features should be done to suite type of room as it generate the highest revenue
 - Top ranking guest that do regulary visit the hotel should be given some special treatment as appreciation